sophiawheatley/sophiawheatley.github.io/index.md

 ---

 # Welcome
-My name is Sophia and I work as a research intern at the Karolinska Institute in Stockholm.
+My name is Sophia and I work as a research assistant at the Karolinska Institute in Stockholm.
 My aim is to start a PhD researching age-related diseases.
 I previously studied psychology at both undergraduate and postgraduate level in Glasgow.
 Other interests of mine include data science and mental health.

 <div class="row">
   <div class="col-4">